 I like to think that my art is part of my life path following in the tradition of my Uncle Albert Bigelow and my father.
 My uncle was one of the 13 original Freedom Riders, a protester of war and nuclear weapons, called me “twin”, was a painter and architect, and was featured in the PBS documentary, “Freedom Riders” (http://ivy50.com/blackhistory/story.aspx?sid=3/11/2009).
 My father was like my uncle Albert: also a civil rights demonstrator, anti-war demonstrator and architect who designed buildings for the poor.
 It is my belief that my mother married my father for this uncanny like-ness to Uncle Albert.

+Being an educator, advocate, activist and voice for victims of bullying and abuse is my part in a continuation of this family tradition.
+Most of the despotic tyrants who start wars often come from abusive authoritarian families, so war and peace often start in the home, and with small children.
 The dove is the apt symbol for a quest to bring spiritual awakening to issues of child abuse and abuse of other innocents, and spreading peace and awareness in the world

 Visionary & Contemporary Fine Art

 “Painting the magnificent beauty of Heaven and Earth through my vision”